pocketzworld/creator-docs/pages/learn/studio/distribute/publishing-asset.md

 You can price your asset by setting the Gold price for the asset.
 Players can purchase your asset using Gold, Highrise will take 30% of the revenue generated from the sale of the asset, and the remaining 70% will be credited to your account as Earned Gold.

 <Note type="warning">
 You cannot edit your asset once it is published.
-You can contact the support team to make changes to your asset.
+You can contact the support team directly in your asset group with HRCreate in the app if you need to make changes to your asset.
 </Note>

 ## Tutorial Video